How Not to Get Stung By Bees

 It is no secret that the author of this article is a big fan of honeybees and bumblebees, and an unabashed promoter of bee-friendly landscaping.
 Honeybees and bumblebees are totally different from wasps, yellow jackets, and hornets.
 While honeybees and bumblebees (with the exception of the Africanized Honeybee) are not usually aggressive, wasps, yellow jackets, and hornets are.
 Wasps, yellow jackets, and hornets do play an important role in the ecosystem, by eating other insect pests.
 However, they're aggressive enough that most university extension services recommend having their nests removed by a qualified pest control expert.

 Honeybees and bumblebees, on the other hand, are extremely valuable as pollinators, and should not be killed.
 If you notice swarms of honeybees on your property, call a local beekeeper to remove the bees to his hives.
 Because honeybee populations are dwindling, it is absolutely preferable not to kill them.

-Should you get swarmed by bees, do not run, as running will attract more of them.
+- Should you get swarmed by bees, don't run, as running will attract more.
 Instead, seek shelter indoors.
 If you are outside, move to a shaded area to get away from the bees.

-If you do get stung by a honeybee, you'll need to remove the stinger.
-The Indianapolis-area pest control experts at Purdue University recommend that if you are stung by a honeybee, you should scrape the stinger off with a fingernail or other straight edge.
+- If you do get stung by a honeybee, you'll need to remove the stinger.
+The Indianapolis-area pest control experts at Purdue University recommend that you scrape the stinger off with a fingernail or other straight edge.
 Do not remove a honeybee stinger with tweezers or by squeezing it between two fingers, as it will squeeze the venom into the muscle.

 With the foregoing advice, you should be able to garden alongside honeybees and bumblebees without incident.
 Contact your local beekeeper or apiculture expert if you are experiencing an unpleasant or disruptive number of honeybees or bumblebee in your yard.